storj/docs/code/Peer.md

 # Peer

 Peer is the top-level entity in Storj.
-In the production network every peer runs in a standalone process.
+In the production network every peer runs in a standalone process (except Satellite, which is many processes).
 For tests multiple peers may run in a single process.

 Peers describe how a particular network participant is setup, wired together and run.

 Currently the network contains these peers:

 1. Storage Node
-2. Satellite
+2. Uplink
-3. Uplink
+3. Version Control
-4. Version Control
+4. Satellite (the satellite peer is made up of satellite.Core, satellite.API, and satellite.Repairer)

 ## Lifecycle